 As of December 31, 2023, PREPA owed Cobra approximately \$204.8 million for services performed, excluding \$197.5 million of interest charged on delinquent balances.
-Subsequent to December 31, 2023, PREPA paid an aggregate of \$64.0 million with respect to the PREPA account receivable, of which \$9.6 million was paid to Cobra and \$54.4 million was paid to SPCP Group, LLC ("SPCP Group") under the assignment agreement with Cobra, pursuant to which on December 1, 2023, Cobra transferred approximately \$54.4 million of its outstanding PREPA receivable to SPCP Group in exchange for Cobras receipt of \$6.1 million in net proceeds.
-Following the payment of \$54.4 million to SPCP Group, and Cobra's and Mammoth's obligations under the assignment agreement were fully extinguished and the agreement was terminated.
+Subsequent to December 31, 2023, PREPA paid an aggregate of \$64.0 million with respect to the PREPA account receivable, of which \$9.6 million was paid to Cobra and \$54.4 million was paid to SPCP Group, LLC ("SPCP Group") under the assignment agreement with Cobra, pursuant to which on December 1, 2023, Cobra transferred approximately \$54.4 million of its outstanding PREPA receivable to SPCP Group in exchange for Cobras receipt of \$46.1 million in net proceeds.
+Following the payment of \$54.4 million to SPCP Group, all of Cobra's and Mammoth's obligations under the assignment agreement were fully extinguished and the agreement was terminated.
 See Note 2.
 Summary of Significant Accounting Policies-Accounts Receivable and Note 20.
-Commitments and Contingencies to our consolidated financial statements and Item 1A., and "Risk Factors-Risks Related to Our Business and the Industries We Serve" included elsewhere in this annual report for more information regarding these delinquent balances as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cobra Assignment Agreement" for additional information regarding the assignment agreement with SPCP Group.
+Commitments and Contingencies to our consolidated financial statements and Item 1A., and "Risk Factors-Risks Related to Our Business and the Industries We Serve" included elsewhere in this annual report for more information regarding these delinquent balances as well as other legal actions and governmental investigations related to our work for PREPA, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cobra Assignment Agreement" for additional information regarding the assignment agreement with SPCP Group.